keptn-contrib/servicenow-service/usecase/README.md

 {"result":{"Default Bulk Endpoint":"1 events were inserted"}}
 ```

-In ServiceNow you can take a look at the orkflow -> Live Workflows -> All Contexts and select the workflow context of the keptn_remediation_1.0 workflow, you can then look at the workflow log tab to further troubleshoot.
+In ServiceNow you can take a look at the workflow activity by navidating to **Workflow -> Live Workflows -> All Contexts** and select the workflow context of the keptn_remediation_1.0 workflow, you can then look at the workflow log tab to further troubleshoot.

 In case Dynatrace detected a problem before the ServiceNow secret was created in your Kubernetes cluster, the remediation will not work.
 Resolution: